Division Links

 GOOD NEWS: Our monitoring team did not see any visible signs of a harmful algal bloom.
 Learn more about harmful algal blooms.

-Site visited: State Park day use area, Indian Bay day use area, N side of Juniper Point campground, Knights Hollow day use area.
+Sites visited: State Park main day use and Indian Bay day use

 GOOD NEWS: Our monitoring team did not see any visible signs of a harmful algal bloom.
 Learn more about harmful algal blooms.